Sooryak12/Hospital-Department-Predictor-Sahyadri-/README.md

                Dense neural Network with 1 hidden Layer.["Best Model Overall"]<br />
                Dense neural network with 2 hidden layer.<br />
                Random Forest Classifier.<br />

-            [*Note :Neural Networks  provided excellent results with manual testing and this has been deployed in ngrok.*]<br />
+            [*Note :Neural Networks  provided excellent results with manual testing and this has been deployed in ngrok.*]
 The ipynb files are not documented well,as it was uploaded in haste .[Will Change it once judging time period is over]<br />

 Though My models produce excellent results,still they lack knowledge and make mistake in some simple cases.This is especially because of the poor dataset.<br />